 4 - Using social media pages as a substitute for your own website

-Social media is all the rage these days.
+Social media is a critical component of business marketing.
 Just about every marketing person you speak with will tell you that you must have a social media presence, and you should.
 But you shouldn't be using social media as a substitute for your own website.
 The reasons are many, but the primary one is that you don't own the social media don't own your social media contacts .
 While you should be interacting with and engaging with prospects and clients on social media, your focus should be on driving them to your own website, and presenting them with some type of offer that will encourage them to give you contact information so you can reach out to them when you want.

 5 - Making it difficult to understand what your business sells and what features the product or service offers.